hackclub/hackclub/workshops/geometric_pattern/README.md

 Just like how there's a `fill()` for changing the fill color, there's a `stroke()` for changing the stroke color.
 Right now, the stroke is black (hence the black outlines).

-We can make a garish display by adding a bright green stroke, if we place the following line above the ellipse creation line:
+We can make a garish display by adding a bright green stroke, if we place the following line beneath our `fill()` function call:

 ```js
 stroke(color(0,255,0));